elucify/genbank-book/eukaryotic_genome_submission_annotation.md

 Gene names should follow the standard nomenclature rules of the particular organism.
 For example, mouse gene names begin with an uppercase letter, and the remaining letters are lowercase.

 Coding regions (CDS) and RNAs, such as tRNAs and rRNAs, must have a corresponding gene feature.
-However, other features such as repeat_regions and misc_features do not have a corresponding gene or locus_tag.
+However, other features such as repeat_regions and misc_features do not have a corresponding gene or `locus_tag`.

 ### `locus_tag`

-All genes should be assigned a systematic gene identifier which should receive the locus_tag qualifier on the gene feature in the table.
+All genes should be assigned a systematic gene identifier which should receive the `locus_tag` qualifier on the gene feature in the table.
 Genes may also have functional names as assigned in the scientific literature.
 In this example, KCS_0001 is the systematic gene identifier, while Abc5 is the functional gene name.

-### Table view of gene with both biological name and locus_tag
+### Table view of gene with both biological name and `locus_tag`

 ```
 1       1575    gene
                         gene    Abc5
-                        locus_tag        KCS_0001
+                        `locus_tag`        KCS_0001
 ```

 ### Flatfile view